Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 In the following sections, we will delve into the theoretical foundations of the work, exploring the concepts of Multi-Agent Systems (MAS), Multi-Agent Reinforcement Learning (MARL), and the challenges associated with these systems.
 We will also discuss the implementation details of the LLE environment and the new feature added to it.
 Finally, we will present the main question that will be the center of master thesis.
 A appendix will also be provided to detail about basic mathematical sybols used in the work #ref(<notations>), and acronyms used in the work #ref(<acronyms>).
 = State of the Art
-== Origin of Multi-Agent Systems
-Distributed Artificial Intelligence (DAI) is a field of study that has been rising over the last two decades, mainly focused on distributed systems.
-A distributed system, as defined by #cite(<panait_cooperative_2005>,form:"prose"), is #quote("where a number of entities work together to cooperatively solve problems").
-This kind of study is not new, it has been explored for a long time@weiss_multiagent_2001@stone_multiagent_1997.
-What is new, however, is the rise of the internet and the multitude of electronic devices available today, which has created the need for a new field of study: DAI.
-DAI is essentially the study of the interaction between multiple artificial intelligences (AIs) or agents in a distributed system.
-Within this field, two main subfields can be identified.
-The more traditional one is Distributed Problem Solving (DPS), which follows a divide-and-conquer paradigm.
-DPS focuses on distributing the problem to independent agents (or slaves) that solve it independently.
-On the other hand, Multi-Agent Systems (MAS) emphasize interaction between agents.

-=== Multi-Agent Systems
-In MAS, a few constraints are imposed on agents.
-Even though agents work together to solve a problem in the same environment, they are not able to share their knowledge of the environment with each other.
-They can only access the information they individually perceive, which in RL is often referred to as a local observation.
-This is an important point because if agents were able to share their knowledge, they could simply synchronize it and solve the problem as a DPS problem if the problem required no interaction between agents #todo("may require more writing").

-== Multi-Agent Learning
-Multi-Agent Learning (MAL)
-(todo):

-- Use articles that explain different MAS approaches to clarify what MARL is
-- Explain why MARL is interesting
-- Use the Molinghen article to describe the LLE environment
-- Explain why adding a new element in the environment is interesting
-- Explain LLE agent standards

 == Reinforcement Learning
-=== AI foundations
-The AI field has been existing for a long time @works_computing_1950, and has evolved significantly over the years. from its early beginnings in symbolic reasoning and rule-based systems @russel2010, to the rise of Machine Learning (ML) and its subfields such unsupervised learning, supervised learning, and reinforcement learning (RL).
-These subfields have been developed to address different types of problems and have their own strengths and weaknesses.
+The AI field has been existing for a long time @works_computing_1950, and has evolved significantly over the years. from its beginnings in symbolic reasoning and rule-based systems @russel2010, to the rise of Machine Learning (ML) and its subfields such unsupervised learning, supervised learning, and reinforcement learning (RL).

 === Supervised Learning
 Supervised Learning (SL) is a subfield of Machine Learning (ML) focused on training a model from a set of labeled data.
 The goal of SL is to learn a function that maps the input data (e.g., an image) to output data (or labels, e.g., the class of the image) as accurately as possible.
 SL is often used in computer vision and natural language processing (e.g., @kamath_deep_2019), where the goal is to create a model capable of classifying data into specific classes based on the data learned during training.